Congratulations graduates

 Each ceremony is broadcast live at VIU’s Facebook page.
 The live feed will start just before the ceremony.
 If you have family or friends who are unable to attend the ceremony in person, we hope they will be able to share in your experience from afar.

-After you receive your parchment, you will see photo op locations with commemorative backgrounds.
+You will see photo op locations with commemorative backgrounds.
 These are a great spot for your family, friends and supporters to snap a great picture in the moment!

 Candid photographs taken during the ceremony and reception by VIU staff members will be made available on VIU’s Facebook page.